smartBASIC for BLE

 smartBASIC was designed to make BLE (Bluetooth Low Energy), or Bluetooth® Smart technology, development quicker and simpler, vastly cutting down time to market.
 The following are three good reasons for writing applications in smartBASIC:

 - Since the Laird BL600 module and BT900 module can autorun the application every time it powers up, you can implement a complete design within the module.

 - Many use cases would combine the BL600 of BT900 with a sensor device. smartBASIC allows sensor data to be manipulated using arithmetic and string processing functions allowing intelligent use of the Bluetooth Smart radio.

 - If you already have a product with a wired communications link, such as a modem, you can write a smartBASIC application for one of our wireless modules that copies the interface for your wired module.
 This provides a fast way for you to upgrade your product range with the minimum number of changes to its existing firmware.

 Sample smartBASIC Applications

 Sample smartBASIC applications are available for download in the BL600 or BT900 Firmware Files in the Laird Bluetooth Download Center.
-Click here to view the BL600 User's Manual or click here to view the BT900 User's Manual.
+More information is available in the BL600 smartBASIC Extensions Manual and the BT900 smartBASIC Extensions Manual.
 Current smartBASIC applications include: